-Police questioning person in suspected opioid death at NYC day care
+Police Questioning Person in Suspected Opioid Death at Bronx Day Care

 “What it tells us is that the overdose crisis affects all of us, which is why it’s an all-hands-on-deck public health moment,” he added.
 “Our hearts go out to the family for their loss.”

-On Saturday, efforts to reach Nicholas’ relatives were unsuccessful.
-By the afternoon, a small group of reporters had formed outside his family’s apartment building.
-Two police officers were stationed at the front door.
+On Saturday afternoon, Eliezel Feliz, Nicholas’ uncle, had come to his brother’s apartment, trying to help.
+He said the family was struggling, and taped a note on the light green door that read, “It’s a difficult time, please don’t knock on the door.”

+A neighbor, Christian Delacruz, said he knew the family from seeing them around the building.
+Holding his toddler son’s hand, Delacruz said he depends on his mother or other relatives to help him look after the boy.
+“I’ve seen too many things, children being mistreated,” he said.

-Half a mile away, the day care at 2707 Morris Ave. that had cared for Nicholas was registered in May and had capacity for eight children between 6 weeks and 12 years old, according to public records.
+The day care at 2707 Morris Ave. where Nicholas died, half a mile from his home, was registered in May and had capacity for eight children between 6 weeks and 12 years old, according to public records.

 Calls to a number listed for the day care were not immediately returned Saturday.
 A woman who answered a phone for Grei F. Mendez De Ventura, a person listed as a contact for the location, said she did not wish to be interviewed.